kareem003/auroracoin-landing-page/README.md

 ### **How to View/Edit**
 1. Clone the repository or download the files.
 2. Open `index.html` in a browser to view the site.
-3. Modify the HTML, Tailwind CSS, or Bootstrap files for customization.
+3. Modify the HTML file for customization.

 ---